DTJF/libpruio/src/doc/_3_pins.md

 capabilities, while just a few are related to other features (such as RESET, GND or power supply lines).
 Input / output pins are either analog or digital lines, free or unfree (used by the system in default configuration).
-All can get controled by libpruio.
+All can get controled by \Proj.

 Analog lines always operate as input.
 In contrast, digital lines can either operate as input or output.
 Some digital lines have several